 Friendly Teams are based at Warminster Saddle Club.
 These teams compete against other universities across the year in a friendly league, and act as a development for the BUCS teams.

-Team trials will be held within the first few weeks of semester and sign ups will be available during freshers week.
-For more information concerning competitive teams, please contact our BUCS Captain, Bella.
+Team trials will be held within the first few weeks of semester and sign ups will be available soon after freshers week.
+For more information concerning competitive teams, please contact our BUCS Captain.

 Polo teams will play at Druids Lodge Polo Club.
 The Club holds regular University tournaments and there is also the opportunity to compete in Winter and Summer Nationals.

-Lessons are currently being run by Warminter Saddle Club as normal for 2020/21, we will keep you updated if this changes!
+Lessons are currently being run by Warminter Saddle Club, we will keep you updated if this changes!

 Weekly lessons are held at Warminster Saddle Club every Wednesday - these lessons are open to anyone, whether you wish to take up a new sport or want to improve your riding.